Dparker1990/Ansible/README.md

 # Ansible

-Ansible provides a conveniant way to declaratively stream Server-Sent Events to the client using Rails 4.
+Ansible provides a conveviance method to wrap the ActionController::Live functionality in Rails 4.

 ## Installation